 While these platforms vary across key features, price, user limits, and more, they provide a seamless way to connect learners across different locations with their peers and instructor.
 Most importantly, they provide opportunities for learners to engage with their training through breakout rooms, polling, Q&As, and other interactive features.

 Read More: 3 Popular VILT Platforms And Their Features

 Connect Your Remote Learners Through Virtual Instructor-Led Training

-As we’ve discussed, VILT is a cost-effective, scalable training option that can reach your learners regardless of their location.
+VILT is a cost-effective, scalable training option that can reach your learners regardless of their location.
 With the unpredictability regarding the future of learning, VILT is a great option for organizations with a hybrid or fully remote workforce.